top of page

 In the case of vaccines we don't give younger than 12 months, there are a few reasons for it.
 Studies show that there are a number of factors that affect how well an infant's immune system responds to a vaccine including genetics and environment.
 For some, the presence of mom's antibodies impacts a baby's ability to make their own antibodies and since they have some protection from mom, if they're not at risk then vaccines can wait until they are 12 months old.
 For the measles vaccine, vaccine-induced immunity under 12 months is not long lasting, so it's better to wait till 12 months when the protection will be long lasting.
 However, if an infant is at risk, let's say because they are traveling to someplace with high risk of measles infection or there is an outbreak where they live, doctors will absolutely vaccinate a 6 month old for measles and it's safe to do so.
 Now, if that happens, because the immune response will not be long term, the child will need to get the regular two doses of the measles vaccine according to the normal schedule starting at 12 months, in order to be fully protected from measles going forward.

 So back to the question at hand.
 Why isn't it harmful to give your child four vaccines at once?
 The simple truth is that doing so does not, in fact, over tax their immune system.
 When our relationship with vaccines was still in the honeymoon phase - 100 years ago, 40 years ago, they contained a ton of antigens because scientists didn't know exactly which ones provided protection and they wanted to cover their bases.
 Even those vaccines did not overtax the immune system.
 They might have evoked an immune response that could be detected - e.g., a fever, but they didn't short circuit the immune system.
 In fact, only a fraction of your child's immune capacity is put to work responding to vaccines, even with thousands of antigens.
 Today, we give our children more vaccines - because we love how preventing terrible diseases lets our kids grow into adults - but each one is now streamlined.
 Scientists have been able to identify the specific antigens truly necessary for immunity and use only those in vaccines.
 So now it takes an even smaller fraction of your child's immune capacity to respond to their multiple vaccines.
 Furthermore, the capacity of the immune response is not static - it's regenerated all the time.
 As cells are put to work, more cells are made.
 Our bodies are really something fantastic.
+In the 1980s, the childhood vaccine schedule exposed children to over 3,000 antigens.
+Today, despite protecting against more diseases, the entire schedule contains fewer than 200.
 Check out Table 2 from this very well-researched article:

 It details the number of antigens in vaccines through the short history of these amazing immune boosters.
 It also provides all the info you might ever like to know about why multiple vaccines are safe - with references.
 You see, scientists are parents too and take our concerns as parents seriously and are trying to help.